laminas/laminas-math/doc/book/zend.math.introduction.md

 ## Big integers

-`Zend\Math\BigInteger\BigInteger` offers a class to manage arbitrary length integer.
+`Laminas\Math\BigInteger\BigInteger` offers a class to manage arbitrary length integer.
 PHP supports integer numbers with a maximum value of `PHP_INT_MAX`.
 If you need to manage integers bigger than `PHP_INT_MAX` you have to use external libraries or PHP extensions like [GMP](http://www.php.net/manual/en/book.gmp.php) or [BC Math](http://www.php.net/manual/en/book.bc.php).

-`Zend\Math\BigInteger\BigInteger` is able to manage big integers using the GMP or the BC Math extensions as adapters.
+`Laminas\Math\BigInteger\BigInteger` is able to manage big integers using the GMP or the BC Math extensions as adapters.

-The mathematical functions implemented in `Zend\Math\BigInteger\BigInteger` are:
+The mathematical functions implemented in `Laminas\Math\BigInteger\BigInteger` are:

 > -   `add($leftOperand, $rightOperand)`, add two big integers;
 - `sub($leftOperand, $rightOperand)`, subtract two big integers;